-- 16. Regarding the Zoning Ordinance requirement for a finding that the granting of the waiver (variance) will not be injurious to the neighborhood, or otherwise detrimental to the public health, safety, or welfare: - A. The Village of Bondville has been notified of this case, and no comments have been received. - B. The Scott Township Highway Commissioner and IDOT have been notified of this case, and no comments have been received. - C. The Bondville Fire Protection District has been notified of this case, and no comments have been received. - D. No comments have been received regarding the noise analysis.
+- 16. Regarding the Zoning Ordinance requirement for a finding that the granting of the waiver (variance) will not be injurious to the neighborhood, or otherwise detrimental to the public health, safety, or welfare: - A. The Village of Bondville has been notified of this case, and no comments have been received. - B. The Scott Township Highway Commissioner and IDOT have been notified of this case, and no comments have been received. - A. The Bondville Fire Protection District has been notified of this case, and no comments have been received. - B. No comments have been received regarding the noise analysislocation of the DATA CENTER.